-In fact, it's because Paul was with the Jews that he was arrested.
-It was not a foreign idea that he was proclaiming.
+You see, it was not a foreign idea that he was proclaiming.
 He was proclaiming the hope of Israel.

-What is this hope of Israel?
-Well, we'll come back to that point, because Paul's point is not finished here.
-We will see it later.
+The gospel is the hope of Israel.
+So what is this hope of Israel?
+We'll come back to that point a bit later because Paul's point is not finished here.
+It's not complete.
+We will see that later.

-[4:13] And then in verse 21 to 22, the Jewish leaders reply, We have not received any letters from Judea concerning you, and none of our people who have come from there has reported or said anything bad about you.
+And so in verse 21 to 22, the Jewish leaders replied, the Jewish leaders replied, we have not received any letters from Judea concerning you.

-But we want to hear what your views are, because we know that people everywhere are talking against this sect called Christianity.
+And none of our people who have come from there has reported or said anything bad about you.
+But we want to hear what your views are.
+For we know that people everywhere are talking against this sect, the Christianity.
 Now, it's quite strange that the Jewish leaders in Rome did not hear anything bad about Paul.
-Perhaps the Jerusalem Jews had decided to drop their attempt at persecuting Paul.
+Perhaps the Jerusalem Jews had dropped their attempt at persecuting Paul.